Squalr/Basilisk/README.md

 1) You will need to set up your own metahuman identity.
 You should put this in `Basilisk Content/Capture/Actors`.
 See https://www.youtube.com/watch?v=qPhn28Jk3Mo for a setup tutorial.
 2) Afterwards, edit `Basilisk Content/Capture/MH_Performance_Importer` and set the metahuman identity to your new identity.

+### Retargeting Setup
+1) Set up `Basilisk Content/MocapImporter/BP_MocapImporter` with all of the necessary UE4, UE5, and metahuman retargeters and skeletons
+2) Edit the `ExampleMetahumanEntry` in the same BP to reference your target metahuman skeleton.
+In addition, set up the Respeecher name (based on the character in Respeecher), or set the ElevenLabs name (based on what you named it in your library).
+Be sure to go into C++ and make sure the correct retargeter is active, currently its defaulting to Respeecher.

 ### Conda Setup
 The python scripts in this library are expected to run under the PantomimeVoice conda environment.
 There is a yml file to set this up, so just follow standard Conda tutorials.